-To tackle the problem of food waste, the British grocery chain Tesco, the third largest retailer in the world, is overhauling its produce and bakery departments to decrease the amount of fresh food that is wasted at its stores.
+To tackle the problem of food waste, the British grocery chain Tesco, the third largest retailer in the world, is overhauling its produce department to decrease the amount of fresh food wasted at its stores.

 I can believe that 35 percent.
 I haven’t bought a bagged salad in a very long time because some, if not all, of it usually ended up going to waste.
 I bought the salad with the very best of intentions, and those intentions died a slow, mushy death in the crisper.

 Tesco’s CEO Phillip Clarke says the company wants to lead in reducing food waste beyond its own operations.
 It wants to make a difference “from the farmer’s field to the customer’s fridge and beyond.”

 I like this approach.
 By starting with the items bought most frequently, Tesco will not only help lessen food waste, it will help those consumers who pay attention to the store’s tips to save money.
 By now, we’re all familiar with crazy amount of money that’s wasted when food gets thrown out.
-Here in the U.S., it’s not unusual for people to throw away 40 percent of the food
+Here in the U.S., it’s not unusual for people to throw away 40 percent of the food they bring home.